cloudflare/webcm/README.md

 ### Embeds and Widgets

-Tools can provide embeds (elements pre-placed by the website owner using a placeholder) and widgets (floating elements) through the Zaraz Tool Package.
+External Components can provide embeds (elements pre-placed by the website owner using a placeholder) and widgets (floating elements).

 #### Embed support